-- Parking permits cost \$50.00 and must be purchased within the first 3 weeks of the school year.
+- ALL vehicles driven to school must be registered with the office and have a permit properly attached.
+A completed and signed copy of parking rules and regulations for Sandy Creek High School must be on file in the office.
+A non-refundable fee will be charged for each permit. - Parking permits cost \$50.00 and must be purchased within the first 3 weeks of the school year.
 Students who elect to drive later in the year should purchase a permit at that time. - Parking permits are sold on a first-come first-serve basis. - Students are not allowed to go to their cars during school hours without administrative approval. - Students should lock their vehicles and enter school promptly after parking.
 LOITERING IN THE PARKING LOT IS STRICTLY PROHIBITED. - All vehicles must be off campus and moved from the outlined BAND PRACTICE AREA by 4:00 p.m.
 Cars not moved by 4:00 pm may be towed at the owners' expense.
-With the exception of students staying for school-sponsored activities, ALL vehicles must be off campus by 4:10 p.m. - Vehicles may be searched if reasonable suspicion of a violation exists. - Vehicles without permits will be towed at the owner's expense. - Speed limit in the parking lot is 10 MPH. - Vehicles should enter/exit only in the driving lanes in single file fashion. - 18.
-Postsecondary Options.
+With the exception of students staying for school-sponsored activities, ALL vehicles must be off campus by 4:10 p.m. - Vehicles may be searched if reasonable suspicion of a violation exists. - Vehicles without permits will be towed at the owner's expense. - Speed limit in the parking lot is 10 MPH. - Vehicles should enter/exit only in the driving lanes in single file fashion.

+19. Postsecondary Options.
 Georgia has enacted laws and policies which will allow certain students to attend postsecondary schools free of charge.
-See a counselor for details. - 19.
-Returned Checks.
-Occasionally checks collected by the school are returned for insufficient funds.
-SCHS will charge a \$15.00 fee for all checks.
-In addition, the amount of the check must be paid in CASH to SCHS. - 20.
-Selling and Soliciting.
+See a counselor for details.

+20. Selling and Soliciting.
 No items will be sold on the school campus without authorization of the administration.
 Any items without this authorization will be confiscated and not returned.
-No solicitation will take place without prior approval of the administration. - 21.
-Searches.
+No solicitation will take place without prior approval of the administration.

+21. Searches.
 The courts have provided a sound legal basis for conducting searches on school grounds.
-The administrator conducting the search need only have a reason to suspect that a school rule has been broken in order to carry out the search. - 22.
-No Pass/No Play Policy.
+The administrator conducting the search needs only have a reason to suspect that a school rule has been broken in order to carry out the search.

+22. No Pass/No Play Policy.
 In order to participate in interscholastic competitive activities, a student must have a grade of 70% or higher in all classes carrying at least 2.5 Carnegie units.
-This applies to all extracurricular activities. - 23.
-Student Grievance.
-Student complaints or grievances may be resolved using the following steps: - STEP 1 The students shall present the complaint to the teacher, staff member, counselor, or administrator with whom the student has the complaint.
+This applies to all extracurricular activities.

+23. Student Grievance.
+Student complaints or grievances may be resolved using the following steps:

+STEP 1 The students shall present the complaint to the teacher, staff member, counselor, or administrator with whom the student has the complaint.